na-na-hi/renget/archive/how2playba.md

 If you need to change formation in the middle of ur raid battle, you can close the app/quit the game and start Blue Archive again.
 This way you won't lose ur ticket, your attempt will stay active, AND you get to change ur team/positioning/starting EX skills.
 This works in mock battles and actual runs.
+In JP there is a button for this.

 See the [shop section](https://rentry.org/how2playba#shop) for what to buy.